Ilya (band)

 Before the digital release of the All Around My Heart 4-track EP (21 April 2010), an exclusive track (Carrion Crows) was given away to fans through the Ilya mailing list.
 The duet announced the making of a new album, to be released during autumn 2010, possibly containing a couple of tracks from the EP.
 Another project is in talks, involving Dan Brown, the third Ilya member during the making of 'They Died For Beauty'.

 On 14 September 2010, Jo Swan released, under her own name, a 17-track compilation album, Songs From the 90's (A Retrospective of Previously Unreleased Recordings).
 Digital release only.
 An extra live track (In Timeless Light) is offered to fans to announce this release.

 The fifth Ilya album, Fathoms Deep, is being released on 12 January 2012 (digital only).

-Financing the sixth album (titled Blind as Hope) went through a crowdfunding process, as the band opted for a more ambitious - and somewhat more expensive - orchestral sound.
+Financing the sixth album (titled Blind as Hope) went through a crowdfunding process, as the band opted for a more ambitious – and somewhat more expensive – orchestral sound.
 Recording was done during late Summer 2013.
 A few months later, singer Joanna Swan requested from the pledgers to volunteer for backing vocals on one track, Blind as Hope, by sending their home-recorded parts.

 The album was first sent to crowdfunding backers on 31 March 2014.

 Ilya's seventh album, Gospel, an obvious return to lounge atmospheric jazz that was the trademark of their early sound, was digitally released on 10 May 2016 by the band itself, through an announcement on their Facebook page.
 The opening song "Running for Superman" had been given away as a free download in November 2015.
 The band had then announced the forthcoming release of a collection of 11 songs.
-Enventually, Gospel featured 10 songs.
+Eventually, Gospel featured 10 songs.